-The morphology has placed the city of Olbia in a privileged position, like a pearl that, looking at the Gulf of Olbia, is set between the left shoreline that ends with Golfo Aranci and the right one that ends at Capo Ceraso, with the Tavolara Island placed as a sentinel.
-Since the dawn of time, Olbia has been an important access to Sardinia, as proven by the Neolithic finds (4000 a.C.).
+The morphology has placed the city of Olbia in a privileged position, like a pearl that, looking at the Gulf of Olbia, is set between the left shoreline that ends with Golfo Aranci and the right one that ends at Capo Ceraso, with Tavolara Island placed as a sentinel.
+Since the dawn of time, Olbia has been important access to Sardinia, as proven by the Neolithic finds (4000 a.C.).

-The aqueduct of Olbia, the Acquedotto Romano Sa Rughittola, is perhaps the best preserved monument of the Roman era in Sardinia, a section of about hundred meters long of which one can be still admired, complete with two arches.
-Built in 100/300 AC, it brought water from the springs of Cabu Abbas to the Terme Romane of Olbia from the Roman age, which had two thermal plants: one in the ancient heart of the city, the other adjoining the ancient walls’ north side.
-The archaeological excavations testify swimming pools connected by canals for the water supply coming from the aqueduct, floors with black and white mosaics and rooms heated by the calidarium and tepidarium.
-From the same period the Foro romano (Roman Forum), placed on the ancient port from the current Town Hall to Villa Tamponi.
-There were also two temples, one of which devoted to Venus, surviving today as churches of S. Maria del Mare and S. Antonio Abate, which are located at the beginning of the existing Corso Umberto.
+- The aqueduct of Olbia, the Acquedotto Romano Sa Rughittola, is perhaps the best-preserved monument of the Roman Era in Sardinia, a section of about hundred meters long of which one can be still admired, complete with two arches.
+Built in 100/300 AC, it brought water from the springs of Cabu Abbas to the Terme Romane of Olbia from the Roman Age, which had two thermal plants: one in the ancient heart of the city, the other adjoining the ancient walls’ north side.
+The archaeological excavations testify swimming pools connected by canals for the water supply coming from the aqueduct, floors with black and white mosaics and rooms heated by the caldarium and tepidarium.
+From the same period the Foro Romano (Roman Forum), placed on the ancient port from the current Town Hall to Villa Tamponi.
+There were also two temples, one of which devoted to Venus, surviving today as churches of S. Maria del Mare and S. Antonio Abate, which are located at the beginning of the existing street Corso Umberto.

-with the architecture Inspired to a ship, the Museo Archeologico (Archaeological Museum), whose archaeological findings cover the entire history of the territory from prehistoric through the Phoenician, Greek, Punic and Roman history, up to 1900.
-The three ship relics are very interesting (out of the 24 Roman and medieval ships, found in the excavations), while the rudders and ship masts of the Roman age are the only ones in the world accessible in a museum.
+- With the architecture inspired by to ship, the Archaeological Museum of Olbia, whose findings cover the whole history of the territory from prehistoric through the Phoenician, Greek, Punic and Roman history, up to 1900.
+The three-ship relics are very interesting (out of the 24 Roman and medieval ships found in the excavations), while the rudders and ship masts of the Roman Age are the only ones in the world accessible in a museum.

 Written by Daniela Toti